Implementing PolyChromatic PitchColor with MIDI

 Implementing PitchColor with Chromatic Notation Software

-Illustrator or Affinity Designer ($50) can also import pdf files and this might be an easy method to colorize polychromatic scores created within any monochromatic music notation software – or to modify formerly chromatic compositions.
+Affinity Designer or Illustrator can also import PDF files and this might be an easy method to colorize polychromatic scores created within any monochromatic music notation software – or to modify formerly chromatic compositions.

 I wonder if a better color rendering solution could eventually come from video editing software.
 Super Ultra High Definition (SUHD) 4k,12-bit resolution images have the capacity to display over 68 billion colors – far greater than print-derived color formats.
-One option might be DaVinci Resolve (free standard version; $300 full version).
+One option might be DaVinci Resolve (free standard version).

 We now have static, page by page, digital displays of music notation via tablets.
 I am curious if it possible to implement dynamic displays which advance upcoming notation images in response to the music being played – like a video file.